Montanaz0r/MMA_Analysis/README.md

 **(ENG)**
 # MMA_Analysis
-## Dependence analysis beetwen fighting frequency and result/outcome of fights, using descriptive statistics.
+## Dependence analysis between fighting frequency and result/outcome of fights, using descriptive statistics.

 Analysis was prepared in Jupyter Notebooks with Python 3.7.
 Writing is done in polish, although code and data labeling should be approachable for everyone.</br>